circler3/TodoTrack/README.md

 I am not skilled in `FE` technologies.
 So currently I build a simple console app to use it.
 If you are interested in building FE part (Web/Mobile/PC/MAC), please start a PR of your own implementation.

 ## Disclaimer
-This project is currently alpha stage.
-Everything can change at anytime.
-Backup data!
+This project is currently at alpha stage.
+Anything can change at anytime.
+Backup data often and write migration code to help you with breaking changes.